 Almost single-handedly, Loretta harnessed her community’s energy and inspired the town of 1200 to provide a place where children, especially teens, could go after school if they weren’t involved in sports, music, or arts.
 Neighbors Against Drugs and Alcohol, later known as Neighbors for Kids and Kids Zone, was born that evening when residents decided to make a stand against the increasing use of drugs and alcohol by the youth in Depoe Bay.

-Hoagland, through her company Hoagland Properties, Inc., owner/operators of the River House Inn and Old Town Inn in Florence, continues to support programs that help youth, education, and the arts in Florence and Depoe Bay.
+Hoagland, through her company Hoagland Properties, Inc., owner/operators of the River House Inn and Super 8 by Wyndham Florence OR, continues to support programs that help youth, education, and the arts in Florence and Depoe Bay.

 To attend, or send notes of congratulations to be read at the event, contact Andrea Summerlin, Chapter Regent 541-252-0515 or asummerlin@yahoo.com by March 13.